akaeba/tinyUART/README.md

 ## Features

+* independent RX and TX path
+* buffer register on RX and TX
 * parameterizable data size
 * one or two stop bits
 * variable baud rate settings
-* buffer register on rx and tx

 ## Interface